SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Multiple computer transfer example
 ======================================

-Content will be handed in later.
+Content will be published later.